0xPolygon/polygon-edge-docs/docs/get-started/set-up-ibft-locally.md

 The default file descriptor limit ( maximum number of open files ) on some Operating Systems is pretty small.
 If the nodes are expected to have high throughput, you might consider increasing this limit on the OS level.

-Check your OS documenation on how to achieve this, but on Ubuntu the procedure is as follows:
+Check your OS documenation on how to achieve this, on Ubuntu distro the procedure is as follows:
 -	Check current os limits ( open files )
 ```shell title="ulimit -a"
 ubuntu@ubuntu:~$ ulimit -a